 Eight-Burst Nebula (NGC3132) Position and Visibility Tonight

-Eight-Burst Nebula (NGC3132) is located in the constellation Vela.
-Although it is currently above the horizon at an altitude of 4 degrees, NGC3132 is not visible because it is daytime.
+NGC3132 is located in the constellation Vela.
+It is currently below the horizon and is not visible from your location.

 | Time | Elevation | |